-Wide Area Networks may use one of several layer 2 technologies to encapsulate data as it cross a service providers network between a customer’s sites.
-Link layer technologies used to build WANs include the following:
+Wide Area Networks may use one of several layer 2 technologies to encapsulate data as it crosses a service providers network between a customer’s sites.
+Link-layer technologies used to build WANs include the following:

 High-level Data Link Control (HDLC)

 Which technology you use will usually depend on your requirements and the services offered by your service provider.
 Today a common alternative to the above technologies is to use MPLS (Multi-Protocol Label Switching) to carry data across a service provider’s network.

 For enterprises with multiple sites, we must use a WAN to connect the LANs at each site.
 WAN links, also referred to as leased lines or circuits, are provided by telecommunications companies, telcos, to enterprises – the customer.
 The service provider offers the physical, layer 1, point to point links between sites and the devices at the edge of each site are responsible for appropriately transmitting data between each other.

 At every customer site, there will be ‘Customer Premises Equipment’ typically consisting of a router with a serial interface card and a Channel Service Unit / Data Service Unit (CSU/DSU) – these may be integrated into a single physical device.
 The CPE will have a dedicated connection to a telco ‘Point of Presence’ (PoP) and from here data is routed across the service providers network to another CPE belonging to the company.

 For an IP packet with a destination address which belongs to a host at a different site on the WAN, the packet will first be sent to the local router.
 The router at the edge of a site’s LAN will de-encapsulate the packet by reading and removing the Ethernet header and trailer.
 It will then encapsulate the packet using one of the link-layer technologies below for transmission across the WAN.